This article was first published in August 2018 and updated in January 2020

 On the outskirts of the ancient fairytale town of Hoi An, you will find one of Vietnam’s best kept secrets – beautiful An Bang Beach.
 As you approach the beach, you’ll spot rows and rows of the iconic Vietnamese basket boats lining the shore.

 Grab a sunbed or head to one of the overlooking beach bars to relax with a drink and a sea-view.
-There is an increasingly popular and trendy food scene emerging around the An Bang area – if you can tear yourself away from the bright lights of Hoi An Ancient Town for a day, then this is the place to be for sunsets, sea-views and seafood.
+There is an increasingly popular and trendy food scene emerging around the An Bang area – if you can tear yourself away from the bright lights of Hoi An Ancient Town for a day, then this is one of the best beaches in Vietnam to be for sunsets, sea-views and seafood.

 Location: Hoi An

 How to get there: An Bang Beach is only 5km from the ancient town of Hoi An and can be easily reached by cycling or taxi.
 Bikes are very popular to hire in Hoi An, with plenty of local operators offering cheap rates.